-An escalation of the Israeli-Hamas conflict may have a material adverse impact on the Company's business.
+An escalation of the Israeli-Hamas conflict may have a material adverse impact on the Company's business and operations in the region.

 We have operations and customers in the Middle East.
-An escalation of the Israeli-Hamas conflict could result in additional armed conflict, terrorist activities, and political or macroeconomic instability in the Middle East region.
+A further escalation of the current Israeli-Hamas conflict could result in additional armed conflict, terrorist activities, and political or macroeconomic instability in the Middle East region.
 This, in turn, could cause our customers in the region to reduce their capital expenditures, resulting in a reduction of our sales to such customers.
-A decline in our sales to our customers in the affected region and any impact of such conflict or instability on our operations could have a material adverse impact on our business, results of operations or financial condition.
+A decline in our sales to our customers in the affected region and any further impact of such conflict or instability on our operations could have a material adverse impact on our business and operations in the region, results of operations or financial condition.